With new vulnerabilities around every corner, it's time to put your penetration testing on auto-pilot.

 Intruder

 Intruder continuously monitors your evolving attack surface with proactive vulnerability scans so you can respond faster to new threats.
-It’s designed with simplicity in mind, but runs over 140,000 security checks across your internal and external perimeter infrastructure, including API and application-layer vulnerability checks for OWASP Top 10, XSS, SQL injection, CWE/SANS Top 25, remote code execution, OS command injection, and more.
+It's designed with simplicity in mind, but runs over 140,000 security checks across your internal and external perimeter infrastructure, including API and application-layer vulnerability checks for OWASP Top 10XSSSQL injection, CWE/SANS Top 25, remote code execution, OS command injection, and more.
 Its CloudBot also runs hourly checks for new IP addresses or hostnames in connected AWS, Google Cloud or Azure accounts.
-Try our interactive demo above to see how it works.

 Acunetix